tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 - Country: Country.
 - Funds_raised: Funds raised by the company (in Millions $).

 ### DATA CLEANING STEPS
-1. check for duplicates and remove any
+1. Check for duplicates and remove any.
-2. standardize data and fix errors
+2. Standardize data and fix errors.
-3. Look at null values and see what
+3. Look at null values.
-4. remove any columns and rows that are not necessary
+4. Remove unnecessary columns and rows.